faisalakandha/laravel-clean-architecture/README.md

-Sure!
 Let's walk through a simple example of implementing **Clean Architecture** in a **Laravel** application.
 We'll keep things minimal, so you can focus on the core concepts of Clean Architecture while still using Laravel's conventions.

 ### Scenario:
 We'll build a simple **Task Management** system, where users can: